Repco

 Repco is an Australian automotive engineering/retail company.
 Its name is an abbreviation of Replacement Parts Company and was for many years known for reconditioning engines and for specialised manufacturing, for which it gained a high reputation.
 It is now best known as a retailer of spare parts and motor accessories.

 The company gained fame for developing the engines that powered the Brabham Formula One cars in which Jack Brabham and Denny Hulme won the 1966 and 1967 World Championship of Drivers titles.
 Brabham-Repco was awarded the International Cup for F1 Manufacturers in the same two years.

 Repco currently runs a series of stores across Australia and New Zealand specialising in the sale of parts and aftermarket accessories.

 History

 Repco was founded by Geoff Russell in 1922 and first traded under the name Automotive Grinding Company, from premises in Collingwood, Victoria.

 Repco was listed on the Australian Securities Exchange (ASX) in 1937.
 It was acquired by Pacific Dunlop in 1988 and delisted.

 In September 2001 Repco was purchased by a private equity consortium, before again becoming a listed company, this time as a dual listed company on the ASX and New Zealand Exchange.
 Following acquisition of all shares by CCMP Capital in December 2006, Repco was again delisted.
 On 1 July 2013, Repco and the entire Exego group (consisting of Ashdown-Ingram, Mcleod Accessories and Motospecs) were acquired by Genuine Parts Company.

+In August 2026, GPC Asia Pacific, the parent company of both Repco and Sparesbox, announced that Australian direct-to-consumer automotive retailer Sparesbox would be integrated into Repco under the Repco Performance Hub brand, with the transition taking effect from 8 September 2026.